Buying a Home in Another State? 6 Tips for Long Distance House Hunting

 For those of you who may not already know this, cost of living takes your salary, utilities, healthcare, housing, food, and entertainment, etc. into consideration when determining how much money is needed to live in a given city.

 Your location options are endless, so it may be a better idea to send you to a cost of living calculator like the one shared on CNNMoney.

 *Tax determination in this example considers federal, state, and local taxes.

 Maybe it’s a new climate, time zone, or landscape you’re looking to move to.
 You want to trade in that high rise condo for a quaint abode with a mountainous view.
 But wait.
 What does your budget look like?
 Can you afford two homes?
 Will you sell your first home before buying a home in another state?
 If you're renting, will you be able to sublet your apartment or condo before the move?

 An easy way to complete your research is by interacting with local social media groups.
 Most metropolitans have Facebook “homes for sale” groups.
-They also have local parents groups.
-Both are easy-to-use options where you can communicate with the locals to better understand neighborhoods and cost of living.
+They also have local parent groups.
+Both are easy-to-use options where you can communicate with the locals to better understand neighborhoods and the cost of living.

 3. Create a moving checklist